Webpage created: February 11, 2016

 The Station buildings included stores, offices and apartments for the station master.
 The platforms were originally arrival and departure ones, when it was a terminal station.
 They were covered with a roof 400 feet long by 130 feet wide.
 There was also a goods shed of 200 feet in length by 100 feet wide.

 A branch line from the Station yard to Stonehouse Pool was constructed in 1876 but was not opened for goods traffic until March 1st 1886.
-Passenger trains came much later with the advent of the ocean terminal.
+Passenger trains came much later with the advent of the Ocean Quay Station.

 When the Plymouth, Devonport and South Western Junction Railway Company opened its route from Lydford via Tavistock and Bere Alston, the up and down lines were reversed and Devonport for Stonehouse became a through station.